tiggerbob/PWSH-Comp.-Club-Problems-24-25/Speed Limit/README.md

 Problem Description

-In the year 2150, humanity has developed an advanced spaceship capable of traveling across the galaxy.
-The spaceship's speed is measured in terms of light years per second (LY/s), and the ship's onboard computer provides readings of the current speed over time as a series of numbers.
+In the year 2200, humanity has developed a fleet of advanced spaceships capable of traveling across the galaxy.
+Each spaceship’s speed is measured in light years per second (LY/s), and the onboard system continuously monitors the spaceship’s speed.

-The spaceship's control system displays the speed readings as a string of space-separated numbers.
-The captain of the spaceship needs to monitor the ship's speed and ensure it stays within the safe range.
+The spaceship's control system generates a series of speed readings, and you must help the spaceship's captain determine if the spaceship is traveling at a safe or unsafe speed.

-A safe speed is a speed reading that falls within the range of 10 to 100 light years per second, inclusive.
-Any speed reading outside this range is considered unsafe.
+A safe speed is a speed between 10 and 100 inclusive.

-You are tasked with helping the spaceship’s captain by determining how many speed readings are safe and how many are unsafe, based on a series of measurements.
+An unsafe speed is any speed that is below 10 or above 100.
 Your task:
-For each test case, determine:
+For each test case, check each speed reading to determine if it is safe or unsafe.

-The number of safe speed readings.
-The number of unsafe speed readings.

 Input Format

-The first line of input consists of an integer n (1 ≤ n ≤ 100), representing the number of test cases (i.e., different speed readings).
+The first line contains an integer n (1 ≤ n ≤ 100), representing the number of test cases (i.e., different speed readings).
-Each of the following n lines contains a string s (1 ≤ |s| ≤ 100), where s contains space-separated integers representing the spaceship's speed readings in light years per second.
+Each of the following n lines contains a string s (1 ≤ |s| ≤ 100), containing space-separated integers.
+Each integer represents a spaceship speed rating in light years per second.
 Output Format

 For each test case, output:

-The total number of safe speed readings (those between 10 and 100 inclusive).
-The total number of unsafe speed readings (those outside the range of 10 to 100).
+For each speed, print "safe" if it falls between 10 and 100 (inclusive), or "unsafe" if it is outside this range.
-Each result should be printed on a new line, with the counts of safe and unsafe readings separated by spaces.
+Each result should be printed on a new line.

 Constraints